-Professor Thomas Sinclair Chair of the PPE Committee

-Associate Professor of Philosophy & Fellow and Tutor in Philosophy, Wadham College
+Professor Paul Martin Chair of the PPE Committee Associate Professor of Politics, Department of Politics and International Relations Tutorial Fellow in Politics, Wadham College

 1.5.1 Purpose of the Handbook

 This Handbook contains useful information about the second and third years of PPE.
 Other sources of information are listed in the next section.